The Strange World of Overpriced Used Paperbacks

 I have seen this book sell for as little as $5 (when I bought it) or for as much as $1,000.
 "Rage" is not the only example of this kind of pricing disparity.
 There are likely hundreds of inconspicuous looking books that are worth hundreds of dollars sitting on a shelf somewhere near you.

-For a large book seller, the longer they keep a book the less profitable it becomes.
+For a large book seller, the longer they keep a book, the less profitable it becomes.
 So they have algorithms in their pricing to make sure that they have the cheapest book at all times.
-Their algorithm monitors pricing of similar books and lowers their price to be the number one displayed offer on Amazon.
+Their algorithm monitors pricing of similar books and lowers their price to be the number one display offer on Amazon.
 So when two computers go to war over being the lowest price, you can purchase at the bottom if you are watching.

 If you already have a copy of the book, there are times when you can create a no-lose price battle in the Amazon listings.
 If you have a listing, and you lower your listing to be the top offer for the book, and you see a large seller adjusting their price downward each time you change your price, you are likely dealing with a computer.
 If you slowly ratchet down price and watch theirs drop, you can generally buy their copy for far less than it would otherwise sell.